2 Clippers, 2 Suns advance to NBA 2K semis

 Beverley replied, “I try to be, man.
 I try to be.”

-The tournament is set to conclude Saturday with the semifinals and final on ESPN, though the air times had yet to be announced.
+The tournament is set to conclude Saturday with the semifinals and final on ESPN, beginning at 8 p.m.
+ET.

 The champion will get $100,000 to donate to the coronavirus-relief charity of his choice.